Meet the Team

 I’m Sarah and I am the Project Manager of Platfform 4YP Swansea Bay project I love my job as I get to talk to young people every day and to walk alongside you as you grow in confidence and become your best self!
 Oh, and I also get to meet alpacas!
 I am a secret TikTok legend and have over 1 million views!
 And I really love walking on the beach with my family and our dog Rubi.
 The best piece of advice that I have been given is ‘be patient with yourself, nothing in nature blooms all year so take a breath, slow down and it will pass.’
 This is super good for me as I live life at 100 miles an hour and sometimes this can be hard to cope with!

-I am Lucy and I am a Website Editor for Platfform4YP.
-I create blogs and resources for the Platfform4yp website.
+I am Lucy and I am a 4YP Comms Officer for Platfform4YP.
+I create content for the Platfform4yp website and social media.
 My favourite part about my job is that I can be creative with content as well as helping other young people.
 I love sports.
-At the moment I am a climber but I would love to take part in other extreme sports like surfing and lacrosse.
-I am also a big fan of cinematography and editing as in the future I want to be a part of the film industry.
+At the moment I am a climber and a surfer.
+I am also a big fan of film, television and editing as in the future I want to be a part of the film industry.
 My best piece of advice would be just to enjoy what you do in both your jobs and your personal lives as we only live once.